stormybeat/Em.2_GA_Related/GA Rule Refactor/Rule 8 Clarifications.md

 8d: The mention of ||cum, genitals, and sexual/horny|| terminology are included in this ban.

 8e: This includes no nipples regardless of gender.
+8e1: If you wish for an exception to be added, please contact staff.
+The following is a list of current exceptions to 8e: Gigachad meme,

 8f: Any mention of tops, bottoms, switches, doms, subs terminology in their sexual definitions or any action that could be interpreted as such are banned.